 The rental deposit is typically four to six weeks’ rent.

 This is likely to be hundreds of pounds – and in some cases a thousand or more – so make sure you have these funds available before you commit yourself.

 You should get your deposit back at the end of the tenancy if there has been no damage.

-But bear in mind that not all landlords and lettings agents will accept deposits in this form – you’ll need to ask.
+But bear in mind not all landlords and lettings agents will accept deposits in this form – you’ll need to ask.

 Compare agency fees early on – for example ask what they will charge you for getting references and drawing up or renewing the tenancy agreement.

 If you go through a lettings agency, it might charge you a range of fees.